pachown/Thomas-McNutt-Website/README.md

-# My Portfolio Website!
+# Thomas McNutt's Website!

 <br>

-This is the repo for my portfolio website made with Next.js, React, Javascript
+This is the repo for my portfolio website made mainly with Next.js, React, Javascript

 <br>